Bernadine05/Financial-Data-Analysis-Python/README.md

 ## Methodology

-- Python - conducted a more detailed analysis in Python and created visualisations showcasing the areas the most influenced and informed investments
+- Python - conducted a more detailed analysis in Python and created visualisations showcasing the areas the most influenced and informed investments.
+Used Kaggle datasets for my analysis.

 ## Skills